GSICCS offers full-time program.

 Only if the admission boards find that further explanation of the application documents or educational background is necessary, some applicants will be invited for an interview.

-According to the university regulations, the GSICCS admissions office will not accept any inquiries regarding the results and will not disclose any details on the decision that is made.
+Based on the university regulations, the GSICCS admissions office will not accept any inquiries regarding the results and will not disclose any details on the decision that is made.

 Your English language proficiency will be a part of the holistic document assessment.
 Please refer to the application guidelines to check which test results GSICCS accepts for admissions.

 No. There are no minimum requirements.
-However, as a reference, a guidance of English proficiency test scores required for research activities after admission to GSICCS are available.
+However, as a reference, a guideline of English proficiency test scores required for research activities after admission to GSICCS are available.
 Please note that the results of the document screening reflect a comprehensive evaluation of all the required application documents that are submitted by the designated deadline.

 The period of validity is within two years of the first day of the month following the last day of the application period.
 For details, please refer to the application guidelines.

-The submission of either an English-language proficiency certificate or a score in a common graduate school entrance test framed in English (GRE/MAT/LSAT) is required for all applicants regardless of their native language.
-This includes those who have completed an English-based undergraduate/graduate degree.
+The submission of an English proficiency test scores is required for all applicants regardless of their native language.

 If none of your supervisors are available, ask someone who can, at least, evaluate your academic skills and abilities.

-According to Waseda University’s admission policy, students are not allowed to defer their enrollment period under any circumstances.
+Based on Waseda University’s admission policy, students are not allowed to defer their enrollment period under any circumstances.
 If you wish to defer, you need to decline the acceptance and re-apply for the period you prefer all over again.

 Similarly, students cannot take a leave of absence during the 1st semester except for unavoidable reasons such as military services.